Types of landlord insurance: which do you need?

-People who are new to being a landlord don’t always realise that they may need specialist insurance to cover the properties they rent out, which is often also a requirement for their mortgage providers.
+While buying rental properties can be a great investment, those who are new to being a landlord don’t always realise that they may need specialist types of landlord insurance to cover the properties they rent out.
+This is often also a requirement for their mortgage providers.
 Luckily, there are many insurance options available to landlords to protect their let properties, and their income.

-Buildings insurance covers a number of insurable risks, including full replacement or repair costs, and the cost of clearing the site in case of complete destruction.
-The policy will usually cover the following:
+Buildings insurance covers a number of risks, including full replacement or repair costs for your property following an insured event, as well as the cost of clearing the site in case of complete destruction.

 - Fire or smoke

 - Oil or water leakage

 - Lightning, storm (excludes gates and fences) or earthquake

 - Impact caused by vehicles, falling trees, animals, aircraft, aerials and masts